apigear-io/performance-checks/README.md

 The test runner is located in "testRunner/testRunner", scenarios are under "testRunner/testRunner/scenarios".
 The test runner executes all listed executables with their arguments in a scenario: servers and clients.
 At one time only one server with and client is run - the runner waits till each pair finishes the work and then runs next one - all servers are run with all the clients.

+### Test runner arguments
+Test runner requires some arguments to start:
+1. test scenario
+2. path to binaries for cpp (use "" if not needed for scenario, and you need any of next arguments)
+3. path to qt bineries (use "" if not needed for scenario, and you need any of next arguments)
+4. path to unreal binaries (use "" if not needed for scenario, and you need any of next arguments)
+5. path to python binaries

 Running a test runner from a root of this repository: on windows: py testRunner/testRunner/testRunner.py "testRunner/testRunner/scenarios/olink_single_object_setProperty.txt" "relative-path-to-cpp-executables-used-by-scenario" "relative-path-to-qt-executables-used-by-scenario"